JaydenTeoh/ML-Research-Notes/README.md

 ## Who am I and why am I doing this?

 Hi, I am a undergraduate actively engaged in AI research! \
-I have a keen interest in the mathematical foundations of machine learning and staying up-to-date with the ML landscape by regularly reading ML papers. \
+I have a keen interest in the mathematical concepts behind machine learning and staying up-to-date with the ML landscape by regularly reading ML papers. \
 As someone relatively new to ML, I often encounter complex theories or technicalities that can be overwhelming.
 That's why I've chosen to share my notes here as I hope they can serve as a helpful resource for fellow beginners in the field of ML, just like me.

 ## My Interests